 Response - The report contained a number of resilience measures which should be considered by the Executive, these included holding budgets, as outlined in the body of the June report.
 A further measure recommended was the prioritisation of services, and the data to allow Members to do this needs to be collated and then the method of review to be agreed by the Executive.
-There are various groups, such as Leader's Financial Security Group and the Overview & Scrutiny Committee, and potentially a combination of the two, that could do this piece of work.
+There are various groups, such as Leader's Financial Security Group and the Overview & Scrutiny Committee that could do this piece of work.
 No decisions have been taken yet, but the data is being collated to aid decision making.